gusgarozzo/offerWatchdog/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is proprietary software.
+Copying, distribution, or use of the source code, in whole or in part, is prohibited without the express permission of the author.

 ---